Conditions of Use

 Note: Computer Systems in this document, as well as in the Computer Systems Regulations, includes computers, the campus networks, and all attached devices and peripherals.

 In those regulations, the term System Manager indicates the person assigned responsibility for a specific piece of equipment.
-In the case of equipment belonging to the Faculty of Computing and Mathematical Sciences (FCMS), or its constituent departments, and also that section of the campus network serving the FCMS, the Director of ITS has delegated his authority, in the first instance, to the Technical Support Group Manager of the Faculty of Computing and Mathematical Sciences.
+In the case of equipment belonging to the School of Computing and Mathematical Sciences (SCMS), or its constituent departments, and also that section of the campus network serving the SCMS, the Director of ITS has delegated his authority, in the first instance, to the ICT Support Manager Hamilton of the School of Computing and Mathematical Sciences.